afyusrefova/ARTEMISSION/README.md

  The program is created using C++
  ## Source

- All photos in the project are taken from internet except the logo
+ All photos in the project are taken from internet except the logo.

  ---